William Nylander: Toronto Maple Leafs

 On 8 January 2024, after months of speculation, Nylander signed an eight-year, $92 million contract extension with the Maple Leafs.
 It was the largest contract in Maple Leafs history in terms of total value.
 He was later named to his first All-Star Game after leading all skaters in fan voting for the 2024 NHL All-Star Game.
+He was named the NHL's second star of the week for the week ending Dec 22, 2024.
+He scored in all three of his contests that week, producing 5 goals and 2 assists during that span.
 Nylander finished the season with his second straight 40-goal campaign and career highs of 58 assists and 98 points.
 In that year's playoffs, the Leafs were matched up with the Boston Bruins in the first round.
 However, Nylander was unexpectedly sidelined for the first three games of the series due to migraines so severe that team doctors had to test to verify he was not concussed.
 He was eventually cleared to play, returning in game 4, and later scored both goals in game 6 to secure a 2–1 victory.
 In the deciding game 7, he would score the game's opening goal in the third period, but the Bruins would tie shortly afterwards and win the game in overtime.

 In the following 2024–25 season, Nylander set a new career high with 45 goals, finishing second in the entire league, along with 84 points.
 He scored his second career NHL hat-trick on 4 February 2025, against the Calgary Flames, eight years to the day after he scored his first hat-trick against the Boston Bruins.
 He led the team again in playoff goals and points, but the Leafs were eliminated in the second round that year by the eventual Stanley Cup champions, the Florida Panthers.
 That summer, he was named the winner of Guldpucken, awarded annually to the top Swedish ice hockey player, his first time receiving the honour.

+During the 2025–26 season, Nylander became the Maple Leafs' all-time franchise leader in overtime goals with his 15th, scoring the game-winner on 26 November 2025, against the Columbus Blue Jackets.
+He surpassed fellow countryman Mats Sundin and teammate Auston Matthews.